 A Design Challenge to the Planet

 We challenge big players at city, agency, and institutional scales to build Pollinator Pathways to connect existing green spaces across the globe.
-To do this, we arm our partners with a blueprint knowledge, timelines, guides, and ecological plans to create Pollinator Pathways that will last, supporting networks of native pollinators–one of the most profound agents of our Earth’s ecosystem.
+To do so, means we enable networks of native pollinators–one of the most profound agents of our Earth’s ecosystem.
+Doing so also means something more: a major leap forward in design as a human civilization.

 A Story of Nature in our Time